EHDD/cscale-documentation/c.scale-tm-data-model/methodology/model-structure.md

 #### Area Units

-* **Square feet.** As the geographic scope of c.scale is currently limited to the United States, area is described in square feet and emissions evaluated on a per square foot basis.
+* **Square feet.** As the geographic scope of C.Scale is currently limited to the United States, area is described in square feet and emissions evaluated on a per square foot basis.
 In much of the literature on carbon emissions from buildings, however, emissions are compared on a per square meter basis.
-To compare results from c.scale to results on a per square meter basis, unit conversion is necessary.
+To compare results from C.Scale to results on a per square meter basis, unit conversion is necessary.

 #### Time Units